Myrtaceae (myrtle family) Syzygium

 Shaped Syzygium australe, Outer Quad.
 John Rawlings, c 2006

-Name derivation: Syzygium – Greek, yoked together; australe – southern.
+Name derivation: Syzygium – Greek, yoked or paired (see text); australe – southern.